Tabgha, Israel

 - 1982: The modern Church of the Multiplication was completed, preserving the ancient mosaic.
 Today, Tabgha remains a vibrant pilgrimage site, managed by the Benedictine Monastery and Franciscan Custody of the Holy Land, drawing thousands annually.

-Visiting the Churches of Tabgha: What to Expect
+Visiting Tabgha: What to Expect

 Managed by the Benedictine Monastery (Church of the Multiplication) and the Franciscan Custody of the Holy Land (Church of St. Peter’s Primacy), Tabgha offers a quiet, reflective experience rooted in its biblical past.
 Here’s what you’ll encounter: